Work-Life Tips to Increase Your Productivity

 4. Reduce interruptions and distractions

 Getting a text or talking to a fellow-employee can derail your train of thought and break the amazing and productive rhythm you had going.
-Keep your phone on mute and pop in headphones to avoid any sort of small disruptions.
+Take steps to digitally declutter your life by keeping your phone on mute or popping in headphones to avoid any sort of small disruptions.

 5. Do the harder tasks when you’re at your best